GAM-team/GAM/wiki/GamUpdates.md

 See [Downloads-Installs-GAM7](https://github.com/GAM-team/GAM/wiki/Downloads-Installs) for Windows or other options, including manual installation

+### 7.34.05

+Updated `gam report <ActivityApplictionName>` to perform a reverse chronological sort on all rows across multiple users and/or event names; this is consistent with the behavior in the Admin console.
+Use option `notimesort` to suppress this sort.

 ### 7.34.04

 Updated `gam <UserTypeEntity> create drivefileacl <DriveFileEntity> user <UserItem> role owner` to better